sczhanghongtao/hn-recommendation-api/README.md

 The project consists of three parts:

--   `root`: The API using Python and FastAPI.
+-   `main`: The API using Python and FastAPI.
 -   `next`: The website using Next.JS and Typescript.
 -   `createIndex.piynb`: The Jupyter notebook to convert the dataset to a Faiss HNSW index.